Twitter reinstates Marjorie Taylor Greene’s personal account

 Greene’s account was reinstated as part of a string of formerly suspended accounts regaining access under new CEO Elon Musk, including former President Trump.

-Trump regained access to his account on Saturday, after Musk posted a “poll” on Twitter asking users if the platform should reinstate the president.
+Trump regained access to his account on Saturday, after Musk posted a poll on Twitter asking users if the platform should reinstate the former president.
 Trump was banned by Twitter after the Jan.
-6, 2021 attack when the platform determined his posts posed the risk of further incitement of violence.
+6, 2021, Capitol attack, when the platform determined his posts posed the risk of further incitement of violence.

-Under Musk, Ye, the rapper formerly known as Kanye West, was also given access back to his account after being suspended over antisemitic comments.
+Under Musk, Ye, the rapper formerly known as Kanye West, was also given access to his account after previously being suspended for making antisemitic comments.

-Leaders of civil rights and other advocacy groups slammed Musk over his decision to reinstate accounts, namely Trump’s, especially after he had said there would be a transparent process to determine if accounts are reinstated through a content moderation council that would include the civil rights community.
+Leaders of civil rights and other advocacy groups slammed Musk over his decision to reinstate banned accounts, namely Trump’s, especially after Musk had said there would be a transparent process to determine if accounts are reinstated through a content moderation council that would include civil rights activists.

 Jonathan Greenblatt, CEO of the Anti-Defamation League, tweeted that Musk’s decisions over the last month have been “erratic and alarming,” but the decision to reinstate Trump is “dangerous and a threat to American democracy.”